Writing is a “learn by doing” thing, and the only way to learn how to write a book is to write one.

 - Define the project

-- Know that it can’t all be done in a day
+- Break it down: it can’t all be done in a day

 - Enjoy the play aspects